Leadership and Change

 This podcast is a re-broadcast of an interview of Parker J. Palmer by Jean Feraca on her Wisconsin Public Radio Show, Here on Earth.
 Parker discusses his newly released book, Healing the Heart of Democracy: The Courage to Create a Politics Worthy of the Human Spirit.

 Stories from Healing the Heart of Democracy

-The forthcoming book from Parker Palmer, Healing the Heart of Democracy: The Courage to Create a Politics Worthy of the Human Spirit, is releasing this fall.
-In it, Parker writes, "The heart is where everything begins: that grounded place in each of us where can overcome fear, rediscover that we are members of one another, and embrace the conflicts that threaten democracy.” -Parker J. Palmer, from Healing the Heart of Democracy.
+“The heart is where everything begins: that grounded place in each of us where can overcome fear, rediscover that we are members of one another, and embrace the conflicts that threaten democracy.” -Parker J. Palmer, from Healing the Heart of Democracy.

-In this podcast, Parker Palmer tells the story of three political leaders highlighted in the new book – Quaker John Woolman, President Abraham Lincoln, activist Rosa Parks – and how their “habits of the heart” prepared them to live undivided lives in American democracy.
+In this podcast, Parker Palmer tells the story of three political leaders highlighted in his latest book – Quaker John Woolman, President Abraham Lincoln, and activist Rosa Parks – and how their “habits of the heart” prepared them to live undivided lives in American democracy.

 The Courage to Teach in Korea

-A new voice on our podcast this time!
 In October 2008, our Associate Director Terry Chadsey spoke about Courage to Teach at an international Education Symposium on Creativity in Seoul, Korea.
 His talk described the experience of teachers in Courage to Teach seasonal retreat programs and illustrates how “we teach who we are.”
 He recreated the presentation for this podcast.
-If you haven't heard it already, please also listen to Parker Palmer's recent appearance on the National Public Radio Program "Speaking of Faith."